Medeski Martin & Wood: Side projects

 Each of the trio's three members is involved in a large music community, and has participated in numerous side projects over the years.

 In 2001 John Medeski collaborated with the North Mississippi Allstars and steel guitarist Robert Randolph; together, these five musicians formed The Word, a bluesy gospel instrumental jam band.
 They released two albums and toured extensively.

 Beginning around 2005 Chris Wood formed The Wood Brothers with his brother, blues guitarist Oliver Wood.
 They have released several albums to date and continue to tour and record together.

 In 2007 John Medeski and Billy Martin released an album as a duo, called Mago.
 They performed that material together at the 2007 Bonnaroo Music Festival.

 In 2016, John Medeski formed supergroup Saudade with Chino Moreno of Deftones, Team Sleep, Palms, and Crosses; guitarist Dr. Know of Bad Brains; bassist Chuck Doom of Crosses and Team Sleep; and drummer Mackie Jayson of Cro-Mags and Bad Brains.
 In 2018 John Medeski formed John Medeski's Mad Skillet with two members of the Dirty Dozen Brass Band, releasing an album and touring under the name.

-In March 2020 during the COVID-19 pandemic, Medeski and Martin released a free, hour-long, live in-studio video performance as "Bandemic" with John Scofield and Jesse Murphy under their Woodstock Sessions label.
+In March 2020 during the COVID-19 pandemic, Medeski and Martin posted on YouTube an hour-long, live in-studio video performance as "Bandemic" with John Scofield and Jesse Murphy.
+The performance was part of the Woodstock Sessions project, a series of performances documented at Applehead Recording Studios in Woodstock, New York.